 Gauze can also be made ofnon-woven fabric.[2]

 Gauze was originally made ofsilk and was used for clothing.
-It is now used for many different things, includinggauze sponges for medical purposes.
-Modern gauze is also made of synthetic fibers, especially when used inclothing.
+It has since been used for many other things, includinggauze sponges for medical purposes.
+Modern gauze may be made of synthetic fibers, especially when used inclothing.

 Gauze may be woven or non-woven.
 Woven gauze is loosely woven, usually from cotton fibers, allowing absorption orwicking ofexudate and other fluids.
 Gauze can be woven with fine or coarse mesh; coarse gauze is useful for medicaldebridement, while fine gauze is better for packing wounds.
 Woven gauze is less absorbent than non-woven, and may leave lint in a wound, especially if cut.[14]